abpframework/abp/docs/en/UI/Angular/Password-Complexity-Indicator.md

 }
 ```

-- Give the password to `PasswordComplexityIndicatorService`'s `validatePassword` method, and equalize returned value with the `this.progressBar`.
+- Pass the password to the `validatePassword` method of `PasswordComplexityIndicatorService`, and equalize the returned value with the `this.progressBar`.
-- In our component we used color and text value in template for better looking.
+- In our component we used the color and text value in the template for a better look.
-- We suggest Instead of using text value directly make it localizable.
+- We suggest localization instead of using the text value directly.
 - en.json
   ```json
     ....